ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 This is committed when a person’s age is used to support the validity of his claims.
 This is usually applied against someone who is younger.

 > “I’ve been in the business for 30 years.
-You’re only 34, what do you know about language design.”
+You’re only 30, what do you know about language design?”

 It is assumed here, that just because someone is younger than him, makes him less qualified for the things that are being discussed.